Plenyx/PlenBotLogUploader/README.md

 To update the bot just overwrite the previous version.

 ## Features
-* uploading arc dps logs to dps.report as soon as they are made
+* uploading arcdps logs to dps.report as soon as they are made
+* uploading arcdps logs to GW2Raidar when set up
 * drag & drop directly to the executable or to the running application itself to quickly upload a log
 * pinging links to Twitch chat
-* pinging links to the dps.report logs in Discord (in private beta, contact me directly)
+* pinging links to in Discord (in private beta, contact me directly)
 * custom name for the bot, otherwise “gw2loguploader” is being used
 * update reminder